 Set goals for basic workouts

-You may be prompted to do this when you first set up the app, but if not, just click one of the three goals circles in the dashboard.
-The green running man is for being active, the blue fork and knife are for eating healthier and the purple crescent moon is for feeling more rested.
+You may be prompted to do this when you first set up the app, but if not - or if you hurriedly skipped past everything - all you have to do is click one of the three goal circles up at the top of the dashboard.
+The green running man is for being active, the blue fork and knife are for eating healthier, and the crescent moon is for feeling more rested.

 Read this: The best wearables for real-time coaching